raystack/dagger/docs/advance/post_processor.md

 # Introduction
 Post Processors give the capability to do custom stream processing after the SQL processing is performed.
 Complex transformation, enrichment & aggregation use cases are difficult to execute & maintain using SQL.
 Post Processors solve this problem through code and/or configuration.
 This can be used to enrich the stream from external sources (HTTP, ElasticSearch, PostgresDB, GRPC), enhance data points using function or query and transform through user-defined code.

-All the post processors mentioned in this doc can be applied in a sequential manner, which enables you to get information from multiple different external data sources and apply as many transformers required.
-The output of one processor will be the input for the other and final result will be pushed to the configured sink.
+All the post processors mentioned in this doc can be applied in a sequential manner, which enables you to get information from multiple different external data sources and apply as many transformers as required.
+The output of one processor will be the input for the other and the final result will be pushed to the configured sink.

 # Flow of Execution
 In the flow of Post Processors, External Post Processors, Internal Post Processors and Transformers can be applied sequentially via config.
 The output of one Post Processor will be the input of the next one.
 The input SQL is executed first before any of the Post Processors and the Post Processors run only on the output of the SQL.
 Here is an example of a simple use case that can be solved using Post Processor and sample Data flow Diagrams for that.